David-OConnor/plascad/README.md

 (Select where you saved the program) → Always.*

+### Automatic annotation
+Annotate the common features from sequences; this includes promoters, origins of replication, affinity binding tags,  and antibiotic resistance genes.

+### Displays amino acid sequences for coding regions

 ## Why another plasmid editor
 The more tools available for scientists, the better.
 In particular, my goal is to make a fast, lightweight program that's as easy to use as possible, without sacrificing functionality.
 I also added functionality I didn't see elsewhere, like automatic primer tuning, and primer generation for SLIC and FastCloning.